Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GluAI4ipeLY.md

 ### Transcript

-> fine then i don't like spiders but the racquet mode is even scarier jeez desert what do you mean those are pictures of our ui artists cats so, i'm sure she would take offense unless she's like no they're pretty scary yeah maybe i'm like frightened every day when i come home they will never leave
+> fine then I don't like spiders but the racquet mode is even scarier jeez desert what do you mean those are pictures of our ui artists cats so, I'm sure she would take offense unless she's like no they're pretty scary yeah maybe I'm like frightened every day when I come home they will never leave